gunturus/pyprot/docs/tools/mol2_filter_funcgroups.md

 </pre>

-**File Output** : A multi-MOL2 file with the structures that match the criterion.
+**File Output:** A multi-MOL2 file with the structures that match the criterion.

 <br>
 <br>